-According to Carolyn Witte, the founder of Tia, a women’s health clinic in New York City, this is only one example of the types of texts that flooded the company’s digital platform in March, the month that COVID-19 took hold across the U.S. Practically overnight, she says there was a 400 percent increase in the number of behavioral health-related messages that Tia received after the virus hit NYC, highlighting the immense effect that the pandemic has had on our collective mental health.
+According to Carolyn Witte, the founder of Tia, a women’s health clinic in New York City, this is only one example of the types of texts that flooded the company’s digital platform around March 2020, the month that COVID-19 took hold across the United States.
+Practically overnight, she says there was a 400 percent increase in the number of behavioral health-related messages that Tia received after the virus hit NYC, highlighting the immense effect that the pandemic has had on our collective mental health.

 The mental health crisis in the U.S. is not a new one—the National Alliance on Mental Illness (NAMI) estimates that one in five adults in the U.S. live with a mental illness—but COVID-19 has made things worse.
 Pros have been outspoken about the pandemic’s potential for triggering mental health disorders including depression, anxiety, substance abuse, and eating and exercise disorders, and the numbers speak for themselves.
 In March of 2020, calls to the “Disaster Distress Helpline” run by the Substance Abuse and Mental Health Services Administration (SAMHSA) jumped 891 percent year over year.
 And according to the America's State of Mind report released by the doctor prescription tool Express Scripts, 78 percent of prescriptions for all antidepressant, anti-anxiety, and anti-insomnia medications during the pandemic's "peak week" of March 15 were new prescriptions.